plexswap/Plexswap-Docs/products/crop-silos/waya-silo/README.md

 With both, you can simply stake your WAYA tokens to earn more WAYA tokens with no deposit fees—both staking options auto-compound WAYA rewards for you.
 Flexible staking allows users to stake WAYA and earn rewards with the ability to unstake whenever they please.
 Fixed-term staking allows users to maximise their yield and earn even more WAYA by locking their staked WAYA for a period of time they choose, earning a linearly boosted APY compared to flexible staking.

-Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options. **Because of this, you can only choose one staking option at a time.** More details about the differences are below.
+Flexible staking and fixed-term staking are both part of the same Silo to allow users easy migration between the two staking options. **Because of this, you can only choose one staking option at a time.** More details about the differences are below.

 ### Flexible Staking